 - 1/2 cup (120 ml) mayonnaise

 - 1 teaspoon (or more to taste) of Frank's Hot Sauce (or Tabasco)

 *To slice basil, chiffonade them by stacking the leaves on top of each other, roll them up like a cigar, starting at one end slice the "cigar" crosswise in thin slices.

-3 Sprinkle the bottom of the pre-cooked pie shell with chopped onion.
-Spread the chopped tomatoes over the onions.
+Spread the drained chopped tomatoes over the onions.
 Sprinkle the sliced basil over the tomatoes.